NewcastleRSE/water_hyacinth/README.md

 ### Prerequisites
 This app runs on a Ubuntu instance of AWS and can be accessed via SSH into the AWS box as follows:
-It requires download of the key UBUNTU.pem which can be found in the AWS console Once downloaded, run the following command from the same directory:
+It requires download of the key UBUNTU.pem (download above) Once downloaded, run the following command from the same directory:

 >  ssh -i "ubuntu.pem" ubuntu@ec2-16-16-213-96.eu-north-1.compute.amazonaws.com